Azure-Samples/compute-dotnet-manage-virtual-machines-with-network-in-parallel/README.md

 - csharp
 products:
 - azure
+extensions:
-services: Compute
+- services: Compute
-platforms: dotnet
+- platforms: dotnet
-author: yaohaizh
 ---

 # Getting started on managing virtual machines within subnets in parallel in C# #

-          Create a virtual network with two Subnets � frontend and backend Frontend allows HTTP in and denies Internet out Backend denies Internet in and Internet out Create m Linux virtual machines in the frontend Create m Windows virtual machines in the backend.
+ Create a virtual network with two Subnets � frontend and backend Frontend allows HTTP in and denies Internet out Backend denies Internet in and Internet out
+ Create m Linux virtual machines in the frontend Create m Windows virtual machines in the backend.

 ## Running this Sample ##